MilaNLProc/contextualized-topic-models/README.rst

 **text_for_bert** should be used to pass to the model a list of documents that are not preprocessed.
 Instead, to **text_for_bow** you should pass the pre-processed text used to build the BoW.

-**Advanced Notes:**: In this way, SBERT can use all the information in the text to generate the representations.
+**Advanced Notes:** in this way, SBERT can use all the information in the text to generate the representations.

 Predict Topics for Unseen Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~